gwhilts/Exercism-Elixir/README.md

-# Ecercism - Elixir Track
+# Exercism - Elixir Track

 These are the exercises in the Elixir track of Elixir (https://exercism.org/tracks/elixir), with my solutions.